-- (A) Firstly, report the whole principal amount (after deduction of specific provisions) of the exposure in the column of "Principal Amount" in the class to which the exposure belongs, along the row of the risk-weight applicable to that exposure; - (B) Secondly, subtract the value of collateral from the reported "Principal Amount" of the exposure by the use of the formula set out below.
-Report the net amount (i.e. E) in the column of "Principal Amount after CRM" in the same class to which the exposure belongs, still along the same row for the risk-weight of that exposure.
+- (A) Firstly, report the whole principal amount (after deduction of specific provisions) of the exposure under the class to which the exposure belongs and in the "Principal Amount" column of the row for the risk-weight applicable to that exposure; - (B) Secondly, subtract the value of collateral from the reported "Principal Amount" of the exposure using the formula below.
+Report the net amount (i.e. E\) in the "Principal Amount after CRM" column under the same class to which the exposure belongs and in the same row for the risk-weight of that exposure.